 Lime Zest Substitutes

-Lemon oil or juice
+Lemon Oil or Juice

 Zest may not always be appropriate since it is mostly used in desserts like Lemon Pie.
 Lemon oil provides a flavor similar to lemon zest, but a hint stronger.
 Although do take care when using lemon oil because it’s smell is pungent.
 Lemon juice, on the other hand, is for adding a tangy taste to fresh foods such as salads or for keeping fruits fresh.

-Lime juice is a great way to capture the intense flavor of limes in liquid form.
+Lime extract is a great way to capture the intense flavor of limes in liquid form.
 Usually made from the pure oils of lime zest, it is not only strong, but smells better, and has a longer shelf life compared to Lime zest.

 Looking to Buy?